fctoibm/ocpkvm4.2/README.md

 created, but OS has yet to be installed on the VMs.
 All the VMs except for the helper node are in shutdown status.

-This section provide instruction on installing the OS to each VM.
+This section provides instructions for installing the OS to each VM.

 To ensure that the IP address is assigned to each VM as defined in the vars.yaml file, it is important that the VM is started and the OS